Machine Learning Force Fields: Introduction

 For constructing ML-FFs, suitable reference data to learn the relevant structure-property relation include energy, forces, or a combination of both, obtained from \textit{ab initio} calculations.
 Contrary to conventional FFs, no preconceived notion of bonding patterns needs to be assumed.
 Instead, all chemical behavior is learned from the reference data.
 This allows to reconstruct the important interactions purely from atomic positions without imposing a restricted analytical form on the interatomic potential and enables a natural description of chemical reactions.
 For example, it is now possible to construct ML-FFs for small molecules from CCSD(T) reference data close to spectroscopic accuracy and with computational efficiency similar to conventional FFs\cite{chmiela2018, sauceda2019molecular}.
+This has enabled studies that would be prohibitively expensive with conventional methods of computational chemistry and allowed to obtain novel chemical insights (see Fig.~\ref{fig:achieved}).

-While this review focuses on FFs, i.e.\ the prediction of energies and forces, other properties of chemical systems can be predicted as well.
-For example, dipole moments, which are a measure for how polar molecules are, can be used to calculate infrared spectra from MD simulations\cite{gastegger2017machine, christensen2019operators,kaser2020reactive} and allow a comparison to experimental measurements.
+Other properties than energies and forces can be predicted as well: For example, dipole moments, which are a measure for how polar molecules are, can be used to calculate infrared spectra from MD simulations\cite{gastegger2017machine, christensen2019operators,kaser2020reactive} and allow a comparison to experimental measurements.
 Other prediction targets could be used to screen large compound databases for molecules with desirable properties several orders of magnitude faster than with \textit{ab initio} methods.
 The HOMO/LUMO gap, which is important for materials used in electronic devices such as solar cells\cite{agnihotri2014computational}, is only one prominent example of many potentially interesting prediction targets.